jmcnally17/pacman-old/README.md

 - [HTML Canvas](https://www.w3schools.com/html/html5_canvas.asp) as a container for the graphics
 - [GitHub](https://github.com/) for storing the code and running Continuous Integreation (CI) in GitHub Actions

-Also, a huge thank you to [Chris Courses](https://www.youtube.com/c/ChrisCourses) YouTube channel for the tutorial which helped with most of the game mechanics present.
+Also, a huge thank you to [Chris Courses](https://www.youtube.com/c/ChrisCourses) YouTube channel for the tutorial which helped with a lot of the basic game mechanics.
 Link to the tutorial video can be found [here](https://youtu.be/5IMXpp3rohQ).

 ## Gameplay